ccTCP/RFC/RFC-eventhook.md

 # Eventhook
-The Eventhook will inject itself into the computers event stack and allows for listener functions to grab all incoming events
+The Eventhook will inject itself into the computers event stack and allows for listener functions to grab all incoming events.

 ## Constructor `local obj = eventhook.new(autoEnable)`

 ### Summary
-Creates a new instance of eventhook
+Creates a new instance of eventhook.

 ### Parameters
 - `autoEnable` Specifies, whether the eventhook will enable itself as part of the construction.
-Any other value than `false` will be treated as `true`
+Any other value than `false` will be treated as `true`.

 ### Returns
-- `obj` The object itself
+- `obj` The object itself.

 ### Usage
 ```lua